open-ephys/onix1-bonsai-docs/articles/hardware/breakout/overview.md

 title: Breakout Board
 ---

-The breakout board is a main access point to the ONIX system.
-It acts as a central interface for headstages, miniscopes, and auxiliary IO to communicate with the computer.
-The Breakout Board provides the following features:
+The breakout board acts as the central interface for headstages, miniscopes, and auxiliary IO to communicate with the computer.
+It provides the following
+features:

 1. Headstage IO: 2x high-bandwidth, general-purpose headstage communication ports
 1. [Digital Input](xref:breakout_digital-inputs): 8 bits GPI and button state, 5V tolerant, 4 MHz/channel.